clbarnes/ome_zarr_conformance/README.md

 and the JSON payload will be appended as a final argument (effectively in quotes).

 Results are returned as a TSV printed to STDOUT.

+## TODO

+Make this installable, probably as a standalone `uv` script.